 Decentralization, accountability, and shared sources of truth.

 In 1991, social scientist and Nobel laureate Herbert Simon invited us to participate in a somewhat alien-sounding thought experiment.
 Imagine an extraterrestrial observing human behavior with a special telescope.
-Instead of showing us as we are, the telescope allows the observe to recognize social structures: organizations appear as green blobs, interactions between organizations as a network of red lines between the blobs.
+Instead of showing us as we are, the telescope allows the observer to recognize social structures: organizations appear as green blobs, interactions between organizations as a network of red lines between the blobs.

 This article also appeared in Comatch Insights.